shiftregister-vg/logseq-odyssey/README.md

 # Odyssey Logseq Plugin 🚀

 Odyssey is a Logseq plugin designed to provide useful tools for Dungeon Masters and players in tabletop role-playing games.
+The core logic is written in Go and compiled to WebAssembly for performance, with the UI built in React and TypeScript.

 ## Features